new-computers/seeder/readme.md

 # seeder
 A Raspberry Pi DAT seeder (early-development stage).

-It's just a seeder, without HTTP mirroring or anything special.
-My future plans are to make this 100% renewable-energy powered.
+It's just a seeder, without HTTP mirroring or anything special, yet.

 ## installation
 You need ```node``` and ```npm``` to be accessible from ```$ sudo``` to do this.